Build segmentation from data you already have

 In Openprise, Data Rules are rules that automate data manipulation tasks.
 These rules are also based on simple IF-THEN templates.
 Reference Data are look-up lists and mappings that are designed to work in conjunction with Data Rules to scale data manipulation tasks.
 You can read more about the Reference Data in this blog: It Takes Data To Clean Data.

-The ingredients we need for this automation recipe are:
+The ingredients we need for this marketing automation segmentation recipe are:

 - Normalization and Simple Replacement Rule Template